solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

-In addition to the basics of getting and returning metrics, there are some gratuitous database parts and a logging framework as well, just to include a few things that tend to exist in almost every HTTP service in some form.
+In addition to the basics of getting and returning metrics, there are some gratuitous database parts and a logging framework as well, just to include a few features that tend to exist in almost every HTTP service in some form.
 So in addition to the application code and the data that is processed, all of these and their dependencies need to be loaded into the JVM: